thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 The rule will be evaluated with the following logic:

-1. The account being evaluated will pass to the protocol all the tags it has registered to its address in the application manager.
+1. The account being evaluated passes all the tags it has registered to their addresses in the application manager to the protocol.
-2. The processor will receive these tags along with the ID of the minimum-balance-by-date rule set in the token handler.
+2. The processor receives these tags along with the ID of the minimum-balance-by-date rule set in the token handler.
-3. The processor will then try to retrieve the sub-rule associated with each tag.
+3. The processor tries to retrieve the sub-rule associated with each tag.
-4. The processor will evaluate whether each sub-rule's hold period is still active (if the current time is within `hold period` from the `starting timestamp`).
+4. The processor evaluates whether each sub-rule's hold period is still active (if the current time is within `hold period` from the `starting timestamp`).
 If it is, the processor will then evaluate if the final balance of the account would be less than the `hold amount` in the case of the transaction succeeding.
 If yes, then the transaction will revert.
 5. Step 4 is repeated for each of the account's tags.

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkMinBalByDatePasses*